Skip to content

 The top fields on the create page form The top fields on the create page form

-Site controls which public website owns the page.
-This matters even on a single-site install, because the Site carries the domain, languages, default pages, related sites, and brand-level details used by the frontend.
+Site — which public website owns the page.
+Even on a single-site install, the Site carries the domain, languages, default pages, related sites, and brand-level details the frontend uses.

-Internal name is the admin-facing name for the page record.
-It normally follows the page title, but you can use it to keep the admin list clear when the frontend title is long or marketing-led.
+Internal name — the admin-facing name for the page record.
+It normally follows the page title, but you can keep the admin list clear when the frontend title is long or marketing-led.

 The Site selector on the page form The Site selector on the page form The Parent Page selector on the page form The Parent Page selector on the page form